on this page

 You don’t have to deal directly with each other about child support, you can talk with us.

-- have ways we can collect payments
+- collect payments

 - work out your Family Tax Benefit